-A brief history of the
+A brief history of our

-A family business for almost four decades
+A family business for four decades

 A New Orleans landmark since 1879